-Completion - the number of customers who have finished, either successfully or unsuccessfully, a component of a program or an entire program.
+Completion – the number of customers who have finished, either successfully or unsuccessfully, a component of a program or an entire program.

-Data Suppression (DS) Policy -The Data Suppression Policy 800.41 was approved March 1, 2021 applies to all reports, charts, and other data visualizations that contain population counts or percentages of population counts.
+DOES Data Suppression Policy – The Data Suppression Policy 800.41 was approved March 1, 2021, applies to all reports, charts, and other data visualizations that contain population counts or percentages of population counts.
 This policy shall apply agency-wide to all employees, contractors, and interns.
-The purpose of data suppression policy is to protect individual’s identities, privacy, and/or personal information and avoid unintentionally revealing harmful or protected information about individuals typically in compliance with applicable laws.
-For the purposes of this report data suppression was used when reporting on data that was less than 10 individuals, greater than 95 percent or less than 5 percent.
+The purpose of the data suppression policy is to protect individual’s identities, privacy, and/or personal information and avoid unintentionally revealing harmful or protected information about individuals typically in compliance with applicable laws.
+For the purposes of this report, data suppression was used when reporting on data that was less than 10 individuals, greater than 95 percent, or less than 5 percent.
 Data suppression should also be used to avoid the unintentional release of sensitive information about the individual or the release of information with unacceptable levels of statistical reliability.

 Employment and Training Activity – an activity for an adult or dislocated worker which will help the customer find employment, such as a certification program, job readiness training, or subsidized employment.

-Enrollment- the action of a participant registering and receiving acceptance in a federal or local program.
+Enrollment – the action of a participant registering and receiving acceptance in a federal or local program.

-Entered Employment -An individual working in a paid, unsubsidized job
+Entered Employment – An individual working in a paid, unsubsidized job.

-Exit - the point after which a participant who has received services through any program meets the following criteria:
+Exit – the point after which a participant who has received services through any program meets the following criteria: